nasserhadim/prizeversity/README.md

 - API requests to `/api/` are proxied to the backend.
 - Use `pm2 status` to check backend is running.
 - Use `sudo certbot renew --dry-run` or `sudo systemctl list-timers | grep certbot` to confirm `SSL` **auto-renewal**.
+- Run an [Qualys SSL Scan](https://www.ssllabs.com/ssltest/analyze.html?d=prizeversity.com&latest) on the domain.
+   - Select the "**Clear Cache**" option if the domain was already scanned previously and you want to re-scan again.

-## 4.5.
-Prepare SSH keys for CI/CD
+### 6. Prepare SSH keys for CI/CD

 1. **Generate a key pair on your laptop (once)**